 To help players identify suitable competitive opportunities so they can play against others of a similar standard competitions are graded from local club level competitions to national competitions.

 If you are just starting to compete, Club competitions offer a great opportunity to gain some competitive experience in a local environment.
 These include local competitions such as interclub or box leagues and ladders.
-Although this level of competition may have a NTRP rating it does not provide points towards Rogers Rankings or Universal Tennis Rankings.
+Although this level of competition may have a NTRP rating it does not provide points towards National Bank Rankings or Universal Tennis Rankings.
 To find out more contact your local tennis venue or the Tennis Alberta office.

 These competitions are sanctioned by Tennis Alberta and take place at local clubs or public courts and are open to players of all ages and abilities.
 They might be for specific age groups or cater for different age groups within one tournament.
-These competitions count for both Rogers Rankings and Universal Tennis Ratings.
+These competitions count for both National Bank Rankings and Universal Tennis Ratings.